Septemberllly/TBFV4J_CSC/README.md

 #### 3. `TBFV4J-CSC-Code`

 This folder contains the **full source code** of the TBFV4J-CSC tool.
-We**open research, reproducibility, and extensibility**, and welcome researchers to reuse, test, or extend the code.
+We aim for **open research, reproducibility, and extensibility**, and welcome researchers to reuse, test, or extend the code.

 Each folder includes its own `README.md` with more detailed explanations.
 We recommend reading them for usage instructions and technical details.